Marcus Harness: Portsmouth

 On 18 July 2019, Harness joined League One rivals Portsmouth on a three-year deal for an undisclosed fee.
-He scored his first goal for "Pompey" in a 2–1 defeat at Sunderland on 17 August.
+He scored his first goal for Pompey in a 2–1 defeat at Sunderland on 17 August.
 He scored a total of three goals in four games before being sidelined with a thigh strain picked up in a 1–1 draw at Blackpool a fortnight later.
 He disappointed manager Kenny Jackett with his performances upon returning to fitness.
 He was dropped in favour of Ronan Curtis and Ryan Williams, before regaining his first-team spot in December.
 He finished the 2019–20 season strongly, scoring none goals and providing seven assists in 37 games, often making a big impact from the bench; he earned himself praise from Jackett, who said "he has got a very, very good future ahead of him".
 Portsmouth qualified for the play-offs after finishing fourth, but lost on penalties following a 2–2 aggregate draw with Oxford United; he had scored Portsmouth's goal in the second leg, which would have been the winner if not for Oxford's equaliser.

-Having scored a brace against Colchester United in the EFL Trophy, Harness went on to score a hat-trick playing as a number ten in a 4–2 win at former club Burton Albion on 3 October 2020.
+Having scored a brace against Colchester United in the EFL Trophy, Harness scored a hat-trick playing as a number ten in a 4–2 win at former club Burton Albion on 3 October 2020.
 His third strike of the game, a "deft clip into the far bottom corner", would win him the League One Goal of the Month award; the goal was described by pundit Don Goodman as "nothing short of sublime".
 On 13 March 2021, he played in the 2020 EFL Trophy final, which had been postponed from the previous year due to the COVID-19 pandemic; he entered the game as a half-time substitute for Jordy Hiwula, which ended as a 0–0 draw, with Salford City winning the penalty shoot-out.
 He was a regular in the 2020–21 league season and was watched by Ireland manager Stephen Kenny.
-He achieved new manager Danny Cowley's target of ten goals for the season, however Portsmouth missed out on the play-offs after finishing in eighth-place.
+He achieved new manager Danny Cowley's target of ten goals for the season, however, Portsmouth missed out on the play-offs after finishing in eighth-place.

-Speaking in January 2022, Cowley said the club's priority would be to extend Harness' contract as he was the stand out performer in scoring ten goals from midfield in the first half of the season.
+In January 2022, Cowley said the club's priority would be to extend Harness' contract as he was the stand-out performer in scoring ten goals from midfield in the first half of the season.
 Harness was though sent off for the first time in his career for fouling Ross Sykes in "a clear act of petulance" during a 4–0 win over Accrington Stanley at Fratton Park on 5 March.
 Portsmouth extended his contract as Cowley rated him as a Championship quality player.
-He scored 12 goals from 44 appearances in the 2021–22 season, though Portsmouth again fell short of the play-offs.
+He scored 12 goals from 44 appearances in the 2021–22 season.
+However, Portsmouth again fell short of the play-offs.